Core Optimization Functions#

 Parameters:

 • executable_path (str, optional) – Path to solver executable file.
 Required for CBC solver.
-Defaults to ‘.Solverbincbc.exe’.
+Default is ‘.Solverbincbc.exe’.

 Returns: